hbayindir/smb-backup/README.md

 All pull requests and forks are very welcome.
 Thanks for taking a look!

 ## Changelog
+### Version 1.1.1
+- Correct an error message about folder permissions to be more informative.

 ### Version 1.1
 - Detect writability of the backups folder in a better way using stat and by checking owner and permissions of the folder.